matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 #### Mean vs. Median

 The mean is "essentially a model of your data set[;] it is the value that is most common" [[5]](#references), and it should be noted that the mean and median values many not be present as an observation in the data.
 For example, the median value may be exactly between the two values in the middle of the data (if n, the number of observations, is even).
-While both the mean and the median summarize the data, do not expect that either will actually be present in the data.
+While both the mean and the median summarize the data, do not expect that either will be present in the data.

 In summary, you should use the mean as a measure of central tendency when: